 - be aware of their assessment schedule and contact their teacher if they do not obtain the necessary information - confirm receipt of the assessment task notification via online faculty form - complete assessment tasks according to assessment schedules.
 The schedule of tasks for each course appears in Part 2 of this booklet - follow all instructions given for the task, and return all materials related to the task including question booklets to the Aurora College Coordinator - follow the rules of conduct for examinations - submit work on the due date or be present to hand in the required task.
 If you are absent on the day of a task due to illness, you must let your Aurora College Coordinator and teacher know.
-You MUST obtain a medical certificate for the time you are away - demonstrate they have followed the course; demonstrate sustained diligence and effort in each course; and demonstrate achievement in some or all of the course outcomes - complete all set learning tasks (not just Assessment Tasks) in order to achieve course outcomes even when absent from class - attend classes regularly and ensure their attendance does not fall below 90% of negotiated attendance to meet each course requirement - email their class teacher, Aurora College Coordinator or Head Teacher of the faculty if there is any doubt about the requirements of the course assessment policy - be responsible for completing and submitting Assessment Tasks as described below.
-A student will; - \circ $\hfill\hfilt$

-- submit their assessment task prior to 1700 (5:00pm) local time on or before the due date, via the method specified by the class teacher - anticipate known educational or family activities that may clash with due dates (for example band camp, representative sport, debating) by negotiating with their teacher an alternative submission date that is prior to the published due date.
+You MUST obtain a medical certificate for the time you are away and present it on your return to school. - demonstrate they have followed the course; demonstrate sustained diligence and effort in each course; and demonstrate achievement in some or all of the course outcomes - complete all set learning tasks (not just Assessment Tasks) in order to achieve course outcomes even when absent from class - attend classes regularly and ensure their attendance does not fall below 90% of negotiated attendance to meet each course requirement - email their class teacher, Aurora College Coordinator or Head Teacher of the faculty if there is any doubt about the requirements of the course assessment policy - be responsible for completing and submitting Assessment Tasks as described below.
+A student will; - o name their assessment task file as specified on the Assessment Task Notification - submit their assessment task prior to 1700 (5:00pm) local time on or before the due date, via the method specified by the class teacher - anticipate known educational or family activities that may clash with due dates (for example band camp, representative sport, debating) by negotiating with their teacher an alternative submission date that is prior to the published due date.
 In the case of an extended family holiday (which must be approved by home principal) it may be possible to negotiate a due date that is after the published date.
 Students need evidence in writing and must complete an Illness/Misadventure form (see PART 3 of this booklet) - ensure they act in a way that maintains the integrity and accuracy of each assessable task.